mingus-sessions/nsmls/CUSTOMIZATION.md

 **The suckless way**

+Tools following the suckless philosophy are customized through editing its source code, this should make the tools fast and secure - it does not process any input data which isn't known at 'compile time'.

 **Config**

-A vanilla download will contain a folder src/config with a file called config.def.py, a template you can use to create your own config.py file.
+A vanilla download will contains a file src/config/config.def.py, a template you can use to create your own src/config/config.py file.
-To start customising, simply copy config.def.py into config.py in the same src/config folder, before you run make.
+To start customising, simply copy src/config/config.def.py into src/config/config.py before you run make.